Emre-Akgul/Huffman-Encoding/README.md

 ## Installation and Setup
 To set up this project:

-Clone the repository
+Clone the repository:
     git clone https://github.com/Emre-Akgul/Huffman-Encoding

-Navigate to the project directory
+Navigate to the project directory:
     cd [Project directory]

 Compile the Scala files (ensure Scala is installed):